zamanq/stunning-post-grids-addon-elementor/readme.txt

 To install Stunning Post Grids Addon for Elementor plugin manually, you need to download the plugin and upload it to your webserver via any FTP application.

 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+== Frequently Asked Questions ==

+= Does this plugin require Elementor? =
+Yes.
+For this plugin to work, Elementor plugin needs to be installed and activated

+= Does this plugin support custom post types? =
+Yes, absolutely!

+= Is this plugin free to use? =
+Certainly.
+This plugin is free to use :)

+= Where can I get support? =
+For any support/issues please go to the Support page of this plugin (https://wordpress.org/support/plugin/stunning-post-grids-addon-elementor) and let me know.

 == Changelog ==